Adopting An Old Dog

 • make sure your home is totally safe for your dog.

-You've probably already bought the basics, such as a good quality dog food (preferably what the centre is feeding her now so that she doesn't get an upset tummy, a lead and collar, toys, a bed, and an identity tag.
+You've probably already bought the basics, such as a lead and collar, toys, a bed, an identity tag, and good quality dog food (preferably the same that the adoption or rescue centre is feeding her now so that she doesn't get an upset tummy).

 Keep Her First Few Days Quiet and Calm